top of page

 and

-The concept of the ecological engineer is perhaps useful in understanding the role humans have played, and continue to play, in shaping the habitats of the Central Coast.
-Our conservation targets are interwoven with human wellbeing goals not only in recognizing our obligation to advancing justice, equity, diversity and inclusion in the conservation field, but also in the acknowledgment that healthy social and ecological systems are inextricably linked.
-The C3JV is advancing three core Human Wellbeing Domains, or priorities, that steer our work, including within project objectives, grant proposals and outreach initiatives, all guided by an embrace of human wellbeing at the center of ecological health.
+The concept of the ecological engineer is perhaps useful in understanding the role humans play in shaping the habitats of the Central Coast.
+Our conservation targets are interwoven with local economic compatibility goals acknowledgment that healthy economic and ecological systems are inextricably linked.

 ESSENTIAL